Maps between Boundaries of Relatively Hyperbolic Groups: Quasi-centres, Cross Ratios and Quasi-M o bius maps

-\begin{prop} Let $Z$ be a proper geodesic $\delta$-hyperbolic metric space.
-Then there exists $C_2 = C_2(\delta) > 0$ such that for any three distinct points $a,b,c$ in $Z \cup \partial Z$, then the following properties hold \begin{enumerate}[$i)$] \item the set all of quasi-projections of $b$ onto $[a,c]$ has diameter at most $C_2$.
+\begin{prop} Let $X$ be a proper $\delta$-hyperbolic metric space.
+Then there exists a constant $C_2 = C_2(\delta) \ge 0$ such that for any three distinct points $a,b,c \in \overline{X}$, the following properties hold: \begin{enumerate}[$(i)$] \item The set of all quasi-centres for $a,b,c$ is non-empty and has diameter at most $C_2$.